Science

 Science at KS4

-Science is a challenging, rewarding subject, where students learn key scientific concepts in parallel with important life-skills.
-Students started the GCSE Science course at the beginning of Year 9.
+Science is a challenging and rewarding set of subjects, where students learn key scientific concepts in parallel with important life-skills.
+Students started the GCSE Science courses at the beginning of Year9.
 In Term 6 of Year 9, students will be allocated to sets based on performance throughout the year, in addition to performance in the end of Year 9 exams, and sets will be reviewed at the end of Year 10.

 All external exams will take place at the end of Year 11.
 Each subject will have two 1 hour and 45 minute exams, each worth 50% of the GCSE.